 (Adapted for PACE University, NY)

-More than 200 peer tutors are registered to help with more than 200 courses.
+Over 200 peer tutors are registered to help with more than 100 courses.
 Tutors are students who have been recommended by their professors and who attend on-going training.
-A list of current tutors is available in Learning Services.
+A list of current tutors is available in Learning Zone.